okami101/vuetify-admin/packages/docs/guide/authorization.md

 ```

 :::tip USE CAN HELPER
-It is often enough to use the [dedicated can helper](#helpers) which allows you to make quick permissions ability assertions againts the authenticated user.
+It is often enough to use the [dedicated can helper](#helpers) which allows you to make quick permissions ability assertions against the authenticated user.
 :::

 ## Helpers